 How to get started with coding

-There are many different ways to make a start with learning to code.
-I’m going to list some resources in this post but in reality, there are many tutorials and online boot camps you can join.
+There are different ways to start learning to code.
+I’ll list some resources in this post but in reality, there are many tutorials and online boot camps you can join.
 What’s most important is that you treat your new learning journey as a serious course of study.
 You can do it, and you may find a whole new set of career paths opening up to you as a result!

-I’ll also be listing some resources for you to show your kids if you’d like to get them interested in coding too.
-You can start helping your child learn basic coding from as young as five or six with some of these platforms!
+I’ll also share some resources for you to show your kids if you’d like to get them interested in coding too.
+You can help your child learn basic coding from as young as five or six with some of these platforms!

 Let’s start by looking at some of the best places to get started as an adult who’s new to coding.
 You can click through to any of these sites from the title.

 Codeacademy is a great starting point if you’re looking for an entry-level coding course.
 If you’re unsure where to start, try out the quiz to help you discover which language is best for you to try learning.
 You can learn for free on the basic plan and then if you decide that you’d like to level up your coding skills, you can upgrade to a paid plan for further support.